 - Danny Phantom, along with Vlad Masters and Danielle Phantom, are half ghost, though there was no breeding between ghosts and humans involved: the former two were both results of lab accidents, and the latter was cloned.

 - Raven of the Teen Titans, daughter of the human woman Arella and the arch-demon Trigon, who inherited a degree of her father's vast magical powers.
 Destined to be the harbinger of the end of the world; spends most of her time trying to thwart her fate.

 - In Disney's Hercules, the title character is this trope.
-Unlike in Greek Mythology, he was born a full-fledged god to Zeus and Hera, then Hades's minions remove most of his godhood with some sort of potion, just leaving him with Super Strength.
-In the animated series he was regularly referred to as a demigod, and we met several others.
+Unlike in Greek Mythology, he was born a full-fledged god to Zeus and Hera, then Hades's minions remove most of his godhood with some sort of potion, just leaving him with Super Strength (due to not drinking the last drop).
+In the series, he was regularly referred to as a demigod, and we met several others.